haleystafford/matsci176/README.md

 ```bash
 path = kagglehub.dataset_download("qingyi/wm811k-wafer-map")
 ```
+## Methodology

-### Data Preprocessing Steps in `main.ipynb`
+### Data Preprocessing
 1. **Data Cleaning:** Non-defective wafer maps are removed from the dataset.
 2. **Resizing:** Wafer maps are resized to a consistent shape of (39, 39) using bilinear interpolation.
 3. **Data Augmentation:** To address class imbalance, transformations like rotation, flipping, and zooming are applied to underrepresented classes.

+### Classification Methods
+1. **Naive Bayes:** Initially explored as a baseline, achieving ~51.6% accuracy.
+2. **Convolutional Neural Network (CNN):** A 3-layer CNN was implemented and optimized using random hyperparameter search.

+### CNN Hyperparameter Optimization
+The following hyperparameters were explored:
+- Filter Sizes: (32, 64, 128), (64, 128, 256)
+- Kernel Sizes: ((3, 3), (3, 3), (3, 3)), ((5, 5), (3, 3), (3, 3))
+- Activation Functions: relu, tanh, sigmoid
+- Pooling Types: Max, Average
+- Dropout Rates: 0.2, 0.5, 0.7
+- Dense Units: 128, 256

+### Results
+The results of the hyperparameter search, including test accuracy and other performance metrics, are detailed in the `hyperparameter_search_results.csv` file.
+Ablation tests reveal ReLU and average pooling are the best configurations for test accuracy.

 ## Usage Guide
+1. Ensure all required libraries are installed.
-1. Open `main.ipynb` in Jupyter Notebook or any compatible environment.
+3. Open `main.ipynb` in Jupyter Notebook or any compatible environment.
-2. Follow these steps within the notebook:
+4. Load the WM-811K dataset using the provided code.
+5. Run the code for each of the following sections in the notebook:
+  - System set-up: Import libraries.
+  - Data Acquisition: Import WM-811K data from Kaggle.
--     Data Preprocessing: Load and preprocess the WM811K dataset.
+  - Data Preprocessing: Load and preprocess the data.
--     Naive Bayes Classification: Run the baseline Naive Bayes classifier.
+  - Classification Methods: Run the baseline Naive Bayes classifier and Convolutional Neural Network models.
--     CNN Training: Train a 3-layer CNN with randomly sampled hyperparameters.
--     Results Analysis: Evaluate model performance and review visualizations.
+  - Results: Evaluate model performance and review visualizations.

-## `main.ipynb` Walkthrough
+## Future Work
-**1. Data Preprocessing:** This section explains how to load, clean and preprocess the WM-811K dataset.
-Since the wafer maps do not have a consistent size we resized wafer maps using bilinear interpolation .
-This method stretches the wafer map while keeping features recognizable, creating slight distortions.
-We also performed data augmentation by increasing the sample size of each class to 75% of the size of the largest class.

-**2. Classification Method 1 – Naive Bayes**: We initially explored  Naive Bayes as a baseline method for classifying the wafer maps.
-This model assumes that the features in the data (i.e. wafer maps) are independent and follow a Gaussian distribution.
-Although these assumptions might not perfectly hold for the wafer maps, Naive Bayes performed very well in classifying some failure types and terribly in others.
-This method was explored to evaluate the data before exploring more complex methods.

-**3. Classification Method 2 – Convolutional Neural Network (CNN)**: In this section, we aimed to optimize a 3-layer CNN model to maximize classification accuracy.
-We performed random hyperparameter search on the following search space:

-# Hyperparameter Search Space
-filter_sizes_list = [(32, 64, 128), (64, 128, 256)]
-kernel_sizes_list = [((3, 3), (3, 3), (3, 3)), ((5, 5), (3, 3), (3, 3))]
-activation_list = ['relu', 'tanh', 'sigmoid']
-pool_type_list = ['Max', 'Average']
-dropout_rates = [0.2, 0.5, 0.7]
-dense_units_list = [64, 128, 256]

-**4. Results**: The code outputs the random hyperparameter search results in a csv file.
-Ablation tests reveal ReLU and average pooling are the best configurations for test accuracy.
-Future work should build models using these parameters and changing the other stuff to find the best combination of parameters for the 3-layer CNN.
+- Implement parameter optimization techniques such as Bayesian optimization.
+- Explore adding attention layers, such as self-attention or spatial attention, to the CNN architecture.
+- Implement a grid search to systematically evaluate all possible combinations of hyperparameters.
+- Investigate deeper CNN architectures or pre-trained models (e.g., ResNet, EfficientNet) to leverage transfer learning for better performance.